ESA Collaborates With The Vatican In Heritage Preservation Effort

 The Vatican’s valued codices, more than 80,000 in number and most of them dating back to the Middle Ages and the Humanism Period, will eventually become available to the public through the Digital Vatican Library — a project initiated as early as 2010 and which aims to provide future generations free access to high-resolution images of all these treasured documents, notes the news release.

-Similarly, ESA is the keeper of an impressive volume of scientific data.
+Similarly, the ESA is the keeper of an impressive volume of scientific data.
 The space agency has launched a Heritage Data Programme to facilitate the conservation of an entire archive of satellite data comprising countless Earth observations, which are also open to public access.

-In this endeavor, ESA has benefited from the digital procedures, file formats, and tools that the Vatican further developed based on the FITS system.
+In this endeavor, the ESA has benefited from the digital procedures, file formats, and tools that the Vatican further developed, based on the FITS system.

-This collaboration between ESA and the Vatican ensures the exchange of “expertise, know-how and resources” with the goal to preserve and offer “worldwide accessibility” to their cultural and scientific patrimonies, noted Archbishop Jean-Louis Brugues, Archivist and Librarian of the Holy Roman Church.
+This collaboration between the ESA and the Vatican ensures the exchange of “expertise, know-how and resources” with the goal to preserve and offer “worldwide accessibility” to their cultural and scientific patrimonies, noted Archbishop Jean-Louis Brugues, Archivist and Librarian of the Holy Roman Church.

-According to Philippe Brunet, The European Commission’s Director for Space Policy, Copernicus and Defence, making this heritage data and knowledge “widely accessible and exploitable” has a tremendous influence on stimulating “innovation and growth in Europe.”
+According to Philippe Brunet, the European Commission’s Director for Space Policy, Copernicus and Defence, making this heritage data and knowledge “widely accessible and exploitable” has a tremendous influence on stimulating “innovation and growth in Europe.”